Departmental budgets for Admin/City Manager and Finance

 Homewood’s Finance Committee kicked off its 2025–26 budget hearings with City Manager Glen Adams saying the city’s finances are solid and the budget plan being presented is affordable.
 He highlighted that this year’s process has been more collaborative, giving council members a bigger role up front, and that the budget grows to cover major projects while still protecting reserves and fully funding departments.

-Fire Chief Brandon Broadhead, told council members that things stay steady, no new full-time positions, but two part-time inspectors are being added, including the retired fire marshal.
+Fire Chief Brandon Broadhead, told council members that things stay steady, no new full-time positions, but two part-time inspectors are being added.
 Ambulance service is performing better, staff levels are full, and new systems will keep tighter tabs on medication, radios, and traffic-signal preemption.
 Big-ticket items include a new engine arriving in October, a request for a mini-pumper for steep driveways, a $2.8 million ladder truck planned for 2029, several station repairs and upgrades, new vehicles, and early design work for a new Station 2, with long-term talk of a future Station 4.

 Police Chief Tim Ross provided the budget presentation asking for three new officers, two to launch a bicycle patrol on the Lakeshore Greenway and one school resource officer largely funded by the school board, plus two new corrections officers and three part-time parking enforcement staff.
 They are also asked $91,000 for license plate reader software to manage parking permits and enforcement.
-On the capital side, their request tops $2 million, covering technology and security upgrades, tactical gear, new weapons, 12 replacement vehicles, and two e-bikes, with school costs mostly covered by the board.
+On the capital side, their request tops $2 million, covering technology and security upgrades, tactical gear, new weapons, 12 replacement vehicles, and two e-bikes.

 Watch the video to see all the details presented.